 Teaching will begin the morning of Monday, May 31.

-The Mid-Point break will be from June 15th-16th and details about the break are TBD.
+The Mid-Point break will be from June 19th-20th and details about the break are TBD.
 A finalized schedule will be created once volunteers are hired.
-Closing session will be held on June 27 once all teaching is complete.
+Closing session will be held on July 2 once all teaching is complete.
 Here volunteers will reflect on their recent experience and we will go over ways the program can be improved and how they can continue giving back to the host community or bring LE’s ideas into other work.
 At closing ceremony, volunteers sign and present to the TA’s who they worked with over the summer LE Mongolia 2020 certificates for their contributions to this year’s program.
 The team departs the host community via Transiberian railway overnight on June 24.
-Once the team arrives back in Ulaanbaatar on June 28th, volunteers may then leave for home or travel with other volunteers.
+Once the team arrives back in Ulaanbaatar on July 2nd, volunteers may then leave for home or travel with other volunteers.

 THE IDEAL VOLUNTEER